andreasgrill/onekeyboard/README.md

  * You could also use a free program to swap the keys (such as KeyTweak) but it produces the same registry entry anyway.

-After you have successfully swapped the two keys, you just need to install autohotkey and start the mac.ahk script.
+After you have successfully swapped the two keys, you just need to install autohotkey and start the [mac.ahk][ahk] script.
 If you don't use a German keyboard layout, you probably want to adjust the [mac.ahk][ahk] script to map special characters (such as `[](){}?@<>`) to the correct position.
 You are welcome to do so and create a pull request :)

 [ahk]: https://github.com/andi-w00t/onekeyboard/blob/master/scripts/german/mac.ahk